bkouhen/utils/docs/helpers/Logger.md

 ## Debug

-You can activate the debugMode option in order format the log as a string with additional formatting parameters
+You can activate the Debug Mode option in order to format the log as a string with additional formatting parameters

 ```typescript
 const logger = new Logger().initLogger({